jacobdensford/jacobdensford.com/fell/playing-the-game.md

 **Healing** recovers hit points and ability points and restores ability dice.

-Whenever you take a few minutes to **rest** and eat or drink, recover all your hit points.
-When you comfortably rest for the night on a full stomach, recover all your hit points and ability points.
-After a full week of comfortable rest and hearty meals, restore all your reduced ability dice.
+Whenever you take a few minutes to **rest**, roll your highest ability die and recover that many hit points.
+When you rest for the night, recover all your hit points and ability points.
+After a full week of rest and appropriate care, restore all your reduced ability dice.

 ## Character Advancement

 Each time you return to relative safety bearing treasure gained through peril, you may attempt to **advance**.

-Roll a d12.
+Roll your highest ability die.
 Increase your hit points by one, to a maximum of 12, if the roll is higher than your current hit points.

-Roll one ability's die.
+Roll any one ability's die.
 Increase the die by one, to a maximum of d12, if you roll its highest number.

 Instead of increasing your INT die, you may gain a skill if the result of the roll was higher than your current number of skills.